Virus inactivation: Nanofiltration

 Virus removal processes using nanofiltration techniques remove viruses specifically by size exclusion.
 This type of process is typically used for parvoviruses and other viruses containing a protein coat.
 A typical HIV virion is 180 nm and a typical parvovirus can vary between 15 and 24 nm, which is very small.
 One great advantage of filtration, as opposed to methods involving extremes of temperature or acidity, is that filtration will not denature the proteins in the sample.
 Nanofiltration is also effective for most types of proteins.
 Since it is not chemically selective, no matter what the surface chemistry of the viral particle is, viral removal processes using nanofiltration techniques will still be effective.
 Another great advantage of this technique is its ability to be performed on a lab scale and then effectively scaled up to production standards.
 It is important to consider, however, the fact that the level of removal of the viruses is dependent on the size of the pores of the nanofilter.
 In some cases, very small viruses will not be filtered out.
 It is also necessary to consider the possible effects of pressure and flow rate variation.

 Some of the filters used for to perform these types of processes are Planova 15N, Planova 20N, BioEX, VAG - 300, Viresolve 180, Viresolve 70TM, and the Virosart range.

 Chromatography

 Chromatographic methods of removing viruses are great for purifying the protein and are also effective against all types of viruses, but the level of virus removal is dependent on the column composition and the reagents that are used in the process.
 The effectiveness of this process can vary greatly between viruses and its efficiency can change based on the buffer used.
 Sanitation between batches is also a concern when performing this procedure.

 Membrane chromatography is increasingly popular for virus purification and removal.

 Inactivation

-Viral inactivation renders viruses unable to infect.
-Many viruses contain lipid or protein coats that can be inactivated by chemical alteration.
-Viral inactivation is different from viral removal because, in the former process, the surface chemistry of the virus is altered and in many cases the (now non-infective) viral particles remain in the final product.
-Rather than simply rendering the virus inactive, some viral inactivation processes actually denature the virus completely.
-Viral inactivation is used widely in the blood plasma industry.

-In order to achieve inactivation of the viruses in the sample, it is necessary to perform "special" purification processes that will chemically alter the virus in some way.
-Some of the more widely used processes are as follows: